Tracy L. Friedel, PhD

 Tracy L. Friedel is a descendant of the Lac Ste.
-Anne Métis community located approximately an hour northwest of Edmonton.
+Anne Métis community located in west central/northwest Alberta.

 In her early career, Tracy worked at NAIT in Edmonton as an administrator of college-level business programs for First Nation, Métis and Inuit women.
-This groundbreaking program initially sponsored by a group known as the Women of the Métis Nation would eventually count over 350 graduates.
+This groundbreaking program would eventually count over 350 graduates.

 Tracy’s journey through higher education led to a Bachelor of Commerce Degree with Distinction and a Masters and PhD in Educational Policy Studies focused on Indigenous Education.